gitacoco/data-structures/Weekly_assign_09/README.md

     });
 };
 ```
-I printed the results in console.
+I printed the results in the console.
 And it looks great:

 ![img](./console1.png)

 ## Data Inserting